aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pps-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPS to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPS and XLSB files.
+<h2>Why to Convert PPS to XLSB?</h2>

+Python developers often need to convert PPS files to XLSB format for various reasons.
+PPS files are mainly used for presentations, while XLSB files are used for storing data in a binary format.
+XLSB files are more efficient than XLSX files, as they are smaller in size and can be opened faster.
+Converting PPS to XLSB can help developers to store data in a more efficient manner.

+<h2>How Aspose.Total Helps for PPS to XLSB Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPS file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers to automate the conversion process of PPS to XLSB.
+It is a combination of Aspose.Slides for Python via .NET and Aspose.Cells for Python via .NET APIs.
+Aspose.Slides for Python via .NET API can be used to convert PPS files to HTML, while Aspose.Cells for Python via .NET API can be used to save the created HTML into desired Microsoft Excel format.
+This two-step process can help developers to convert PPS to XLSB quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}